edualvss/regis_elasticsearch/README.md

 5. A function to **create and return** an object formatted to use in [ElasticSearch ranking evaluation API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-rank-eval.html).
 This function read the 'queries.xml' and 'qrels.txt' files of Regis Collection to create the object.
 6. A terminal-based menu to the user choose: 1.
 Ingest documents in ElasticSearch; (2) Convert and save the Regis XML documents in JSON files; (3) Create a JSON file with the ES Ranking Evaluation format for all the evaluated queries in Regis Collection.

-*OBS: the script must be on the Regis Collection root path (same level as 'queries.xml', 'qrels.txt' and 'documents' folder)*
+*OBS.
+1: the script must be on the Regis Collection root path (same level as 'queries.xml', 'qrels.txt' and 'documents' folder)*

+*OBS.
+2: the procedure 2 must be run just one time to avoid replicated documents in the regis index and perform a 3.3GB copy, so you need wait few minutes.*